mogeraditya/BI4146-Project/README.md

 run_functions.py

 It runs all the above functions.
+The values for number of splits, order of markov model and the number of thresholds to calculate roc can be inputted by user in this function.